ArttuHer/azure-de-projects/simple-de-project/README.md

 2. Create container for your data under storage account.
 Give it a name and create folders for Bronze and Silver data.
 The following naming convention was used: `<level>_<source_system>_<object>` like bronze_github_contoso_customer

 3. Create Azure Data factory.
 Give it a name, region and link it to resource group which was created previously.
+4. Ingest data from the source.
+In this project we are using a simple pipeline with copy action.
+Define required parameters to ingest data via HTTP as csv-format and store it to Bronze data location.